harisont/Bidibibasididati/Basi di dati su larga scala e data mining/Notes/dm.md

 - the behavior of groups of objects is often more stable than that of individual the individual ones.

 ### Sampling
 Sampling is a commonly used approach for selecting a subset of the data objects to be analyzed.
-It's useful both for statisticians, when _obtaining_ the entire data set is too expensive, and data miners, when the existing data set is too large to be entirely _processed_.
+It's useful for both statisticians, when _obtaining_ the entire data set is too expensive, and data miners, when the existing data set is too large to be entirely _processed_.
 The key point is that using a representative sample, i.e. a sample that has approximately the same properties of interest as the original data set, instead of the entire data set will work almost equally well.
 The essential approaches to sampling are the following:

 - __simple random sampling__: equal probability of selecting any particular item.
 It can be done with or without replacement (in the former case, objects are not removed from the population as they're selected for the sample, thus the probability of choosing any object _remains_ constant);
-- __stratified sampling__: this comes in handy when the population consists of different types of objects, each with a widely different number of objects, because in this case simple random sampling can fail to adequately represent the less frequent types objects.
+- __stratified sampling__: this comes in handy when the population consists of different types of objects, each type with a widely different number of objects, because in this case simple random sampling can fail to adequately represent the less frequent types of objects.
 With the most basic stratified sampling technique, equal numbers of objects are drawn from each group, while in another variation the number of objects drawn from each group is proportional to the size of the group itself.

 Determining the proper sample size is sometimes difficult, so _progressive_ (aka _adaptive_) schemes are used in such cases.
-They start with a small sample and increase its size until a it is large enough.
+They start with a small sample and increase its size until it's large enough.

 ### Dimensionality reduction
 High-dimensional data are extremely difficult to analyze, so that the preprocessing step frequently involves dimensionality reduction.
 Its main purpose is to avoid the so-called "curse of dimensionality": when dimensionality increases, data become increasingly sparse, occupying way too much space.
 The most common techniques for dimensionality reduction, based on linear algebra, are: